CDRT/mk_docs/docs/ref/bios/settings/thinkstation/usbsetup.md

 </details>

+!!! info ""
-?> The number of USB ports may vary depending on model.
+    The number of USB ports may vary depending on model.

 <details><summary>USB Port Access</summary>

 Whether to enable USB devices.

+!!! info ""
-!> When disabled, all other USB settings are removed, except for `USB Enumeration Delay`.
+    When disabled, all other USB settings are removed, except for `USB Enumeration Delay`.

 Options: